gravilk/onlyfans-dynamic-rules-documented/README.md

 ## How to try this and continue development?
 To try this, you just have to download the latest script from OnlyFans (you can usually find it by searching for `abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ0123456789` in the DevTools), put it in the obfuscated.js file and run `node index.js`.
-How to continue development?
-Don't.
+Do you want to continue development?
+Yeah, please 🙃